Jeong Eun Annabel We

 She received her B.A. from Northwestern University and her Ph.D. in Comparative Literature from Rutgers University, New Brunswick from where she also holds a certificate in Women’s and Gender Studies.

-At Northwestern University, she is core faculty of the Program in Comparative Literary Studies, member of the Advisory Board in the Program in Critical Theory, and affiliated faculty in Environmental Science Program.
+She is affiliated with the Program in Comparative Literary Studies, the Program in Critical Theory, Asian American Studies Program, and the Department of Earth, Environmental, and Planetary Sciences.
 In 2012, she co-founded the Critical Theory Research Workshop at Northwestern with Rafael Vizcaíno and X. Joyce Fan, with the support of the Alice Kaplan Institute for the Humanities, and now serves as its faculty sponsor.

 Selected Publications: